 He explains some complex terms from the world of brain science in a way that’s easy for all us non brain scientists to understand.

 He explains the biochemistry that happens when you literally ‘change your mind’.
 How correct the science is we’re not so sure (*see footnote for more on this).
 But he sure tells a valuable story.

-One thing that really stood out for us was that the human brain has around 100 billion neurons (nerve cells).
+One thing which stood out for us was the human brain has around 100 billion neurons (nerve cells).

 Neurons form thoughts, memories and experiences

-Neurons form the thoughts, memories and experiences that make us who we are.
+Neurons form the thoughts, memories and experiences which make us who we are.

 What’s interesting is the number of neurons stays fairly constant over the course of your life.

 So as your brain processes each new piece of information it’s exposed to, it creates new neurons to make sense of that information.

 But there’s a limit to how many neurons your brain can hold.

 New thoughts, memories and experiences squeeze out old and unused neurons.
 Thoughts, memories and experiences you don’t need any more.